 Band members must attend all rehearsals and performances.
-A schedule is published at the end of the prior school year so that you are aware of your commitments.
+A schedule is published at the end of the prior school year on the website and the Band app so that you are aware of your commitments.
 Anyone who has ever participated in a large group activity is aware of the reasons why attendance is so important.
 Your attendance affects not only yourself but all of the others.
 To maintain excellence, and to ensure a worthwhile and rewarding educational experience for all, an attendance policy has been established.